 The inequality $D_{1} \geq {\cal N}$ that emerges from Eq.~(\ref{DmaiorN}) has also been proposed for arbitrary bipartite states in Ref. \cite{Debarba}, but counterexamples have subsequently pointed out in Ref. \cite{Rana:13}.

 Concerning monotonicity relationships, the symmetry exhibited by the quantum state plays a fundamental role.
-For instance, in the case of SU(2) symmetry, i.e., $c_{1}=c_{2}=c_{3}$, the three measures of discord maintain the ordering of states throughout the physical region ($0\leq c_{1}\leq 1/3$), as we can observe in Fig. 2.
+For instance, in the case of SU(2) symmetry, i.e., $c_{1}=c_{2}=c_{3}$, the three measures of discord maintain the ordering of states throughout the physical region ($0\leq c_{1}\leq 1/3$), as we can observe in Fig.~\ref{fig:XXX}.
 However, this does not occur for more general classes of states.
-For instance, the triangle shown in Fig. 3 represents the set of physical states corresponding to the class of U(1)-symmetric states, i.e., $c_{1}=c_{2} \ne c_{3}$.
-Inside the triangle, the red region and the blue dashed lines indicate the points where ${\cal{Q}}$ is monotonically related along the $c_{3}$ direction with $D_{G}$ and $D_{1}$, respectively.
+For instance, the triangle shown in Fig.~\ref{fig:XXZ} represents the set of physical states corresponding to the class of U(1)-symmetric states, i.e., $c_{1}=c_{2} \ne c_{3}$.
+Inside the triangle, the shaded region and the dashed lines indicate the points where ${\cal{Q}}$ is monotonically related along the $c_{3}$ direction with $D_{G}$ and $D_{1}$, respectively.
 In this situation, note that the ordering of states between ${\cal Q}$ and the geometric measures $D_1$ and $D_G$ is strongly violated.
-As the red region and the blue dotted lines do not cover the same space (this occurs only when $c_{3}=c_{1}^{2}$ and $c_{1}=0$), we also concluded that $D_{G}$ and $D_{1}$ are not monotonic between themselves in general.
+As the shaded region and the dashed lines do not cover the same space (a situation that occurs only when $c_{3}=-c_{1}^{2}$ and $c_{1}=0$), we also concluded that $D_{G}$ and $D_{1}$ are not monotonic between themselves in general.